themesberg/flowbite-svelte/src/routes/docs/utilities/colors.md

 ---
 layout: componentLayout
-title: Colors
+title: Svelte Colors - Flowbite
-breadcrumb_title: Svelte Colors
+breadcrumb_title: Svelte Colors - Flowbite
 component_title: Colors
 dir: Utilities
-description: Choose your primary color in tailwind.config.cjs file
+description: Customize your project and the color of the components from Flowbite Svelte by editing the Tailwind configuration file from the root folder
 ---

 <script>